shahankhatch/ember/README.md

 # ember
 Volatility-based dynamic fees.
 UHI3 Hookathon.

-A user will pay higher or lower swap fees based on current volatility.
+A user will pay higher or lower swap fees based on whether they increase volatility or decrease volatility.

 ## Architecture